Spiking neural networks trained via proxy: Discussion

 \section{Discussion}

+In recent years, deep learning in ANNs has been a revolution in the field of machine learning~\cite{lecun2015deep,mondal2021co} however researchers are still struggling to develop efficient learning algorithms for SNNs with deep architectures\cite{tavanaei2019deep}.
 In this paper we proposed a proxy learning method for deep convolutional spiking neural networks.
 The main idea is that IF neurons with rate coding can approximate the activation of ReLU neurons.
 To do so, first, we build a proxy CANN with ReLU neurons and the same architecture as the CSNN with IF neurons.
 Then, we feed the input image to both networks and the forward pass is done in both networks independently.
-Decision in CSNN network is made by applying a softmax on the spike counts of the ouput neurons.
+Decision in CSNN network is made by applying a softmax on the spike counts of the output neurons.
 Finally, the error of the CSNN model is backpropagated in the CANN model by replacing its output with that of the CSNN.

 Our proxy learning method reached 94.56\% on Fashion-MNIST and 93.11\% on Cifar10 datasets and outperformed other ANN-to-SNN conversion and tandem learning methods (see Tables~\ref{tab2} and~\ref{tab3}).
 The main issue with the conversion methods is neglecting the temporal nature of spiking neural networks~\cite{kheradpisheh2020temporal}.
 Another limitation of conversion methods is a trade-off between the inference speed and classification accuracy~\cite{wu2019direct}.
 To reach the optimal classification accuracy, they usually require at least several hundred of inference time steps.
 Tandem learning methods~\cite{wu2021tandem,wu2020progressive} could resolve these issues in conversion methods.
 Same as our proxy learning, they assume that IF neurons with rate-code approximate artificial neurons with ReLU activation.
 Hence, they connect the CANN and CSNN layers in tandem and feed the spike counts of CSNN layers (not the output of the previous CANN layer) as the input of the next CANN layer.
 This breaking of the forward pass in the CANN, with approximated inputs from the CSNN layers, can attenuate the cohesion of its backward pass.
 This problem is solved in proxy learning by separating the forward pass of the two networks.